 At Restoring Peace, we provide psychotherapy for children and adolescents so they may experience healing from their traumatic or challenging experiences.
 Our children and adolescent therapists are competent in various psychotherapy for children and adolescents, including Play therapy, Expressive Arts, Trauma-Focused Cognitive Behavioural Therapy (TF-CBT) and EMDR.

 Play is the universal language of children.
 And play goes beyond just using toys and figurines for enjoyment and fun.
 The play uses the vocabulary of metaphors, allowing children to "play out" what they cannot express and yet feel safe to express them freely and explore their harrowing experiences.
-Thus, play therapy is an effective intervention for children who need some form of therapeutic support, particularly when they struggle with using words to identify or recognize the causes of concerns.
+Thus, play therapy is an effective intervention for children who need therapeutic support, particularly when they struggle with using words to identify or recognise the causes of concerns.

 Healing from trauma